DCM-UPB/VMCPlusPlus/examples/README.md

 ## Example 1

-`ex1/`: Energy evaluation for a 1 particle harmonic oscillator and some given trial wave function.
+`ex1/`: Evaluation of the variational energy for a 1-particle 1-dimension harmonic oscillator using four different trial wave functions.

 ## Example 2

-`ex2/`: Optimize some trial wave functions for a 1 particle harmonic oscillator.
+`ex2/`: Optimize a trial wave functions for -particle 1-dimension harmonic oscillator using the Conjugate Gradient method, setting the potential parameter w=1 and w=2.

 ## Example 3

-`ex3/`: Use a FFNN as wave function.
+`ex3/`: as `ex2`, but using a FFNN as wave function.
+It outputs some files that can be used to plot the wave function.
+WARNING: Sometimes the conjugate gradient method get stuck and fails.
+Not always the optimisation method find a good minimum, depending on the starting variational parameters of the NN.
+(One could use always the same NN, but it can be instructive to see what happens with different starting points)
 INFO: This example need the FFNN library.

+## Example 4

+`ex4/`: as `ex2`, but using the SR optimization method instead of the conjugate gradient

+## Example 5

+`ex5/`: as `ex3`, but using the SR optimization method instead of the conjugate gradient